New! Closer to Vermeer. An Unpublished Vermeer book manuscript seeking a quality publisher

 Chapter 1: Introduction to Delft, a Military City

-Far from being a proverbial recluse, Johannes Vermeer (1632-1675) was an active man in seventeenth Century Delft life, not only as a painter and painting dealer, and member of the painters’ guild, but also as an officer and as armed man in its Civic Guard organisation.
+Far from being a proverbial recluse, Johannes Vermeer (1632-1675) was an active man in seventeenth Century Delft life, not only as a painter and painting dealer, and member of the painters’ guild, but also as a Guild officer and as an armed soldier in its Civic Guard organisation.
 Vermeer’s small painting Officer and Laughing Girl reflects this civic guard life, and it looks almost like a high-definition photograph; it is crisp and sharp in luminous details.
 The paint surface resembles that of a lacquer box and the image invites us visually to enter a private house, c 1657, in the military city of Delft.
 We see a dominant male, oversized compared to the smaller size of the female.
 The man wears a hat made out of beaver fur, originally gained by fur trappers in the settlement of New Amsterdam / New York City and imported to Holland.
 The broad sash over one shoulder indicates his officer rank.
 In the period 1650-1672, thus during most of Vermeers adult life, the Dutch Republic was temporarily without a Stadtholder (hereditary steward, of the House of Orange), and the real the power was vested in city governments and civic guards, the latter grouped in platoons consisting of citizen house owners in one neighbourhood.

 Please contact author Kaldenbach at email@example.com